anunay2608/Map_Stitching/README.md

+Examples and images are yet to be added....
 # Map_Stitching
 Map Stitching or Mosaicing is a task of composing and stitching multiple images with narrow but overlapping fields of aerial views to create a larger image with a wider field of view covering a large area in a single RGB image.
 The process of map stitching involves following tasks :